Lawrence Hartshorne

 He was born in Shrewsbury, New Jersey, the son of John Hartshorne and Lucy Saltar, and came to Nova Scotia during the American Revolution as a loyalist in 1783.
 In 1780, he married Elizabeth Ustick.
 He became a hardware dealer in Halifax.
 Hartshorne built a grist mill and bakery around 1792.
 He married the widow Abigail Tremaine in 1802 after the death of his first wife.
 Hartshorne served as a member of Nova Scotia's Council from 1801 to 1804 and from 1807 to 1822.
 He resigned from Council in 1804 to protest the appointment of John Butler Butler to the Council.
 He was also a magistrate and commissioner of revenue.
 He died at his home in Dartmouth in 1822 and was buried in the Old Burying Ground.

-The home Lawrence built in Dartmouth, Nova Scotia in 1837 is a protected heritage property.
+The home Lawrence's son built in Dartmouth, Nova Scotia in 1837 is a protected heritage property.
 He also founded the Hartshorne-Tremain Grist Mill (1792).
 His son Lawrence also served in the provincial assembly.